Bush Garden

 Restaurant and karaoke bar in Seattle, Washington, U.S.

-Bush Garden was a restaurant and karaoke bar on Maynard Avenue South in Seattle's Chinatown–International District, Seattle, in the U.S. state of Washington.
+Bush Garden is a restaurant and karaoke bar on Maynard Avenue South in Seattle's Chinatown–International District, Seattle, in the U.S. state of Washington.

 History

 Bush Garden opened as a Japanese restaurant in 1953.
 It was once considered a destination dining establishment, attracting visits from celebrities and politicians as well as locals.
-The restaurant's telephone number was 206/682-6830 which was written as MUtual 2-6830 before the use of All-Number Calling.

 During the 1950s, its owners introduced tatami rooms in which diners could eat at floor level, but with a hidden pit where diners could extend their legs (a now not uncommon feature).
 In the 1970s, the restaurant became home to perhaps the first karaoke bar in the U.S., though a similar claim was made for Maneki (another Japanese restaurant in Seattle).

-Bush Garden closed in 2020, during the COVID-19 pandemic, but plans to reopen.
-However as of 2025, this has yet to happen.
+Bush Garden closed in 2020, during the COVID-19 pandemic, but reopened in 2026 at a new location at Seattle's Eighth Avenue South and South King Street.